dummySeatOD/SeatOD/README.md

 # SeatOD
-This repository contains code for the paper SeatOD
+This repository contains code for the paper SEAT-OD: Semantic-aware Testing for Object Detection Systems

 Document Organization：
 ```